top of page

 The Cost of Misreading the Market

-When companies fail to adjust to market conditions, the consequences are costly:
+When companies fail to align their hiring strategy with market conditions, the consequences can be expensive.

-In an employer market, rushing to hire without proper screening results in mis-hires, turnover, and wasted resources.
+• In an employer market, poor screening can result in mis-hires, avoidable turnover, and lost productivity.

 Simply put, recognizing which market you’re in allows you to compete more effectively for the right people.